-In the State Senate, Senator Boucher serves as a Deputy Minority Leader.
-Senator Boucher is the Senate Ranking Member of the General Assembly’s Transportation Committee, Education Committee and of its Higher Education Committee.
+In the State Senate, Senator Boucher serves as a Chief Deputy Minority Leader.
+Senator Boucher is the Senate Ranking Member of the General Assembly’s Transportation Committee, Education Committee and of the highly respected Judiciary Committee.
 She also serves as a member of the General Assembly’s Finance, Revenue & Bonding Committee.

 As a member of the Finance, Revenue & Bonding Committee, Senator Boucher is working to resolve the state’s existing fiscal problems and plan for the future in a bipartisan manner.
 She believes that Connecticut must recreate an environment where businesses can grow and families can prosper.
 Senator Boucher, who served on the Appropriations Committee as a State Representative, is now on the front line of efforts to balance the state’s growing budget deficit while holding the line on taxes, reducing government spending, saving businesses and growing jobs.